Xoloitzcuintli (Mexican Hairless Dog)

 Activity distance rating

-Food Hairless Xoloitzcuintlin are often missing teeth, consider this when choosing food for your Xolo.
+Food Hairless Xoloitzcuintlin are often missing teeth—consider this when choosing food for your Xolo.
 Softened food may be necessary.
 As this breed is prone to weight gain, food should be measured based on weight.
-The general recommendation for how much high-quality dry dog food to feed an average weight Xolo is anywhere between half to two and a half cups of food per day based on weight and activity level.
+The general recommendation for how much high-quality dry dog food to feed an average weight Xolo is anywhere from a half to two and a half cups per day, based on weight and activity level.
 This should be split between two meals.